Skip to content

 using NextType = std::decay_t<Next>;

-Next might be an SomeLambda&& (rvalue reference) or an SomeLambda& (lvalue reference). std::decay_t strips the reference to get the bare lambda type.
-We then use NextType for type queries.
+Next might be Next&& (rvalue reference) or Next& (lvalue reference). std::decay_t removes the reference to get the naked lambda type.
+We use NextType for type queries later.

-Non-void branch: The original callback returns a value, and this value needs to be passed to the subsequent callback.
+Non-void branch: The original callback returns a value, which needs to be passed to the subsequent callback.

 cpp

-std::invoke_result_t<NextType, ReturnType> deduces at compile time "what type is returned when a value of type ReturnType is passed to a callable of type NextType."
-This becomes the return type of the new callback.
+std::invoke_result_t<NextType, ArgType> deduces at compile time: "what type is returned when passing a value of type ArgType to a callable of type NextType".
+This is the return type of the new callback.

-The execution flow inside the lambda: first, invoke the original callback to get the intermediate result mid, then pass mid to the subsequent callback.
+The execution flow inside the lambda: first invoke the original callback to get the intermediate result result, then pass result to the subsequent callback.

 cpp